jedevc/afnom-missing-semester/_2023/lec1_course-shell.md

 But how does the shell know how to find the `date` or `echo` programs?
-Well, the shell is a programming environment, just like Python or Ruby, and so it has variables, conditionals, loops, and functions (next lecture!).
+Well, the shell is a programming environment, just like Python or Ruby, and so it has variables, conditionals, loops, and functions.
 When you run commands in your shell, you are really writing a small bit of code that your shell interprets.
 If the shell is asked to execute a command that doesn't match one of its programming keywords, it consults an _environment variable_ called `$PATH` that lists which